Nightwing (comic book): "One Year Later"

-Nightwing, along with a group of former Titans, are summoned again by Raven to aid the current group of Teen Titans battle against Deathstroke, who was targeting the latest team in order to get at his children, the Ravager and the resurrected Jericho.
+Nightwing, along with a group of former Titans, are summoned again by Raven to aid the current group of Teen Titans battle against Deathstroke, who was targeting the latest team in order to get at his children, Ravager and the resurrected Jericho.
 Nightwing and the other former Titans continue to work with the current team soon after the battle with Deathstroke so as to investigate the recent murder of Duela Dent.

 When the Outsiders were targeted by Checkmate, Nightwing agrees that his team will work with the organization, so long as their actions in Africa are not used against them in the future.
 The mission, however, does not go as well as intended, resulting in Nightwing, the Black Queen and Captain Boomerang being captured by Chang Tzu.
 Later, Batman is called in by Mister Terrific who then rescues Nightwing and the others.
 Afterwards, Nightwing admits to Batman, that while he accepts that he is an excellent leader, he is not suited to lead a team like the Outsiders, and offers the leadership position to Batman.

 Batman accepts the position; however, he feels that the team needs to be remade, in order to accomplish the sorts of missions that he intends them to undertake.
 As such, he holds a series of try-outs for the team.
 The first audition involves Nightwing and Captain Boomerang, who are sent to a space station under attack by Chemo.
 During the mission, a confrontation erupts between Nightwing and Boomerang, who has grown tired of fighting for redemption.
-After a heated altercation, Boomergang quits the team.
+After a heated altercation, Boomerang quits the team.
 Nightwing then again furiously confronts Batman.
 This time, Nightwing resigns completely from the Outsiders.
 He goes back to New York and later finds himself confronted with one of his greatest enemy.